htcondor/htcondor/docs/users-manual/file-transfer.rst

     transfer_input_files = files/in1,files/in2
     transfer_output_files = /tmp/out1

-    Arguments       = in1 in2 /tmp/out1
+    arguments       = in1 in2 /tmp/out1

-    Queue
+    queue

 Dataflow Jobs
 '''''''''''''